arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ### Board Core and Libraries

 The **Arduino Mbed OS Nicla Boards** core contains the libraries and examples you need to work with the board's components, such as its IMU, magnetometer, and environment sensor.
-To install the core for Nicla boards, navigate to **Tools > Board > Boards Manager** or click the Boards Manager icon in the left tab of the IDE.
+To install the Nicla boards core, navigate to **Tools > Board > Boards Manager** or click the Boards Manager icon in the left tab of the IDE.
 In the Boards Manager tab, search for `Nicla Sense ME` and install the latest `Arduino Mbed OS Nicla Boards` version.

 ![Installing the Arduino Mbed OS Nicla Boards core in the Arduino IDE bootloader](assets/bsp-install.png)